 A direct hardhost is a direct connection between a zero client and a remote workstation containing a PCoIP Remote Workstation Card.
-You can specify a host's DNS name or IP address, or you can configure clients to use Service Location Protocol (SLP) to discover a host.
+You can specify a host's DNS name or IP address, or you can configure clients to use the Service Location Protocol (SLP) to discover a host.
 You can also configure clients to automatically reconnect to a host when a session is lost.

 2 ✓ Use IGEL Setup for configuration

-Broker type 2 Direct hardhost
+Broker type Direct hardhost

-Server
+Server 2

-Desktop
+Desktop ລ

 Server certificate verification mode Warn but allow

-How Can I Use H.264 Acceleration in a Teradici PCoIP Session?
+How Can I Use H.264 Acceleration in an HP Anyware PCoIP Session?

-How must I configure the client and the server to get H.264 acceleration in a Teradici PCoIP Session?
+How must I configure the client and the server to get H.264 acceleration in an HP Anyware PCoIP Session?